CitadelStronghold/gem/docs/README.md

 ## Philosophy

 1. Multiple runs of a script produce the same result as a single run
-2. All scripts come with a removal script to undo the changes
+2. All scripts come with uninstall functionality, to undo their changes
 3. Scope of a script is as limited as possible

 ## Scripts